Freikorps: Origins

-Because, with some exceptions, they were seen as undisciplined and less battleworthy, they were used for less onerous guard and garrison duties.
+Because, some exceptions, they were seen as undisciplined and less battleworthy, they were used for less onerous guard and garrison duties.
 In the so-called "petty wars", the Freikorps interdicted enemy supply lines with guerrilla warfare.
 In the case of capture, their members were at risk of being executed as irregular fighters.
 In Prussia the Freikorps, which Frederick the Great had despised as "vermin", were disbanded.
 Their soldiers were given no entitlement to pensions or invalidity payments.

 In France, many corps continued to exist until 1776.
 They were attached to regular dragoon regiments as jäger squadrons.
 During the Napoleonic Wars, Austria recruited various Freikorps of Slavic origin.
 The Slavonic Wurmser Freikorps fought in Alsace.
 The combat effectiveness of the six Viennese Freikorps (37,000 infantrymen and cavalrymen), however, was low.
 An exception were the border regiments of Croats and Serbs who served permanently on the Austro-Ottoman border.

+The Serbian Free Corps was established in 1788 and was used in the Austro-Turkish War (1788–1791).

 Napoleonic era

 During Napoleon's 1812 invasion of Russia, the hussar Denis Davydov, a warrior-poet, formed volunteer partisan detachments functioning as Freikorps during the French retreat from Moscow.
 These irregular units operated in conjunction with Field Marshal Mikhail Kutuzov's regular Russian Imperial Army and Ataman Matvei Platov's Cossack detachments, harassing the French supply lines and inflicting defeats on the retreating Grande Armée in the battles of Krasnoi and the Berezina.